berzerk0/BEWGor/Contributing.md

 5. Submit a pull request to the main repository
 6. I'll have a look and seriously consider your changes

+## Typos, Grammar, Proofreading
+ * No need to make a branch
+ * Just point out the document where you found a problem
+ * I'll fix it

  [![BEWGor uses the GNU GPL v3](https://www.gnu.org/graphics/gplv3-127x51.png)](https://www.gnu.org/licenses/gpl-3.0.en.html)